Ixiter/ix-show-latest-youtube/readme.txt

 Yes.
 You can set a default option for "autoplay" and use a parameter/attribute in Template tag and shortcode as well.
 If you set "count of latest videos" higher than 1, only the first video will autoplay.
 If you manually insert more than one video, for the love of all mankind, please don't make them all autoplay.

 == Changelog ==

+= 2.4 =
+* October 9, 2014
+* Enhancement: You can now embed more than one YouTube channel in the same player!
+Use a comma-separated list, like "moritzhangouttv,theaudacitytopodcast,oncepodcast" in the YouTube ID(s) field.
+The plugin will blend these channels together and display whichever is most recent or upcoming.
+* Tweak: Revised how pending live events display, after discovering a weird bug with some schedules.

 = 2.3.2 =
 * August 27, 2014